 Breastfeeding is one of the best things you can do for your baby.
 Many women start out by swearing they will breastfeed with their infants exclusively only to revert to formula soon after birth because they simply did not know enough about breastfeeding to stick with it longer.

 Do I have enough breast milk for baby breastfeeding?

-Most moms have no trouble producing breast milk with many producing too much in the first few weeks of baby breast feeding.
-As the body gets used to baby’s demands, the breast milk supply will even out and your body will product just enough.
-Dehydration and trying to lose weight will affect breast milk supplies.
-Baby breast feeding is not the time for a strict diet.
+Most moms don't have trouble producing breast milk.
+As the body gets used to baby’s demands, the breast milk supply evens out and your body will produce just enough.
+Dehydration and dieting will affect breast milk supplies, and now is not the time for a strict diet.

 How can I increase my supply of breast milk?

 Increasing breast milk supply is simple.
-If baby is feeding every four hours, pump breast milk at two hours.
-The body will think baby is feeding more often and produce more milk.
-This can be a helpful trick for women having trouble producing enough breast milk for baby.
+If your baby is feeding every four hours, pump breast milk at two hours.
+The body will think the baby is feeding more often and produce more milk.
+This can be a helpful trick for women having trouble producing enough breast milk.

 Your local hospital nursery will have information for women who need breastfeeding support.
 Lactation consultants can help you learn the basics of breastfeeding.
 There are several online and offline resources for women with detailed questions about breast milk and breastfeeding.
 La Leche League offers information, counseling, and classes on breastfeeding.
 KellyMom is an all-inclusive site that provides detailed support on all aspects of breastfeeding.

 How is breast milk stored for breastfeeding?